theresaabl/sliding-puzzle/README.md

 ### Acknowledgements

 I would like to thank my Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN) for his advice and support throughout the development of this project.
-I would also like to thank my husband for his valuable ideas and insight.
+I would also like to thank my husband for his valuable insight and feedback.